mik9/headerless/README.md

 # Headerless

-Simple proxy for evnironments where you can do HTTP requests but it's hard or imposible to use (like Mikrotik Router OS).
+Simple proxy for environments where you can do HTTP requests but it's hard or imposible to use (like Mikrotik Router OS).

 Can be used [directly](#directly), with [docker](#docker) or with [Amazon Lambda](#amazon-lambda).